AndyEveritt/ASMBL/README.md

         "layer_height": "layer height of printed part"
     },
     "CamSettings": {
-        "layer_dropdown": "How many layers the tip of the cutter should be lower than the layers being cut", "layer_intersect": "What percentage (0-1) of a layer line should the tip of the cutter sit at when cutting" },
+        "layer_overlap": "How many layers the tip of the cutter should be lower than the layers being cut", "layer_dropdown": "What number of mm the tip of the cutter should be lowered by" },
     "OutputSettings": {
         "filename": "Name of the output file containing the merged gcode script